elasticio/elasticio.github.io/content/_getting-started/secrets.md

 You can create OAuth2 `auth-client` using either the UI or an API call.

-To create via UI you can use the REST-API component as an example to create an OAuth2 `auth-client` when selecting to add a credentials:
+To create via UI you can use the [REST API component](/components/rest-api/) as an example to create an OAuth2 `auth-client` when selecting to add a credentials:

 {% include img.html max-width="100%" url="/assets/img/getting-started/secrets/choose-oauth2.png" title="Choose OAuth2 type credential in REST-API component." %}